 Step 8: Clothing and Bed Sheets

 If you are using a self-tanner that has a bronzer in it [which I like because you can see where you are putting it so you don’t miss a spot] make sure you are wearing dark clothes after application.
 The bronzer will stain any light clothing you are wearing as well as bed sheets or duvet covers.
 The majority of this will come out in the wash but it’s something to be aware of.
+I haven’t noticed the Loving Tan staining anything yet and I have been using it for over a year now.

 Step 9: Waiting Game